 Restart VSCode for the change to take effect.
 The file watcher warning should no longer appear for most projects.

-The Flatpak version of VSCode runs in a sandbox, which can cause the integrated terminal to behave differently than expected.
-Common issues include missing system tools or incorrect environment variables.
+Because the Flatpak version runs in a sandbox, the integrated terminal may not see your system compilers, SDKs, or custom environment variables.

 To allow the Flatpak version to access host system tools, grant file system permissions: